lumpenspace/llamda/llamda-fn.md

     except (SchemaError, ValidationError) as e:
         print(f"Error processing field: {e}")
         return Any, {"type": "any", "error": str(e)}

-        # If schema generation fails, return Any type a

 def process_fields(fields: Dict[str, Any]) -> Dict[str, tuple[Any, JsonDict]]: